 Perhaps Irving Reis (The Big Street and The Bachelor and the Bobby-Soxer) wasn’t the right person to helm the film.
 In my opinion, Reis doesn’t take any risks and settles for conventional blocking techniques.
 The original 1946 Broadway production was directed by the great Elia Kazan (A Streetcar Named Desire and On the Waterfront), and I’m convinced that the celebrated Oscar-winning director would have done a much better job translating the famous stage play to the silver screen.

 There’s nothing more frustrating than seeing good material fall short of its potential.
 Thankfully, Robinson and Lancaster’s excellent performances more than make up for the film’s flaws.
 Because he admired Miller’s play, Lancaster campaigned hard for the role of the son.
 While this character isn’t as well written as the character of the father, Lancaster is good at conveying moral outrage and disappointment.

-All My Sons really belongs to veteran actor Robinson, who is brilliant as the unethical businessman.
-Most people remember Robinson as one of Warner Brothers studio’s tough guys, but I much prefer his 1940s output.
-Double Indemnity (1944), Scarlet Street (1945), Key Largo (1948), House of Strangers (1949), etc., are all great examples of the actor’s extraordinary talents.
+All My Sons really to actor Robinson, who is brilliant as the unethical businessman.
+Most people remember Robinson as one of Warner Bros. studio’s “tough guys,” but I much prefer his 1940s output.
+Double Indemnity (1944), Key Largo (1948), House of Strangers (1949), etc., are all great examples of the actor’s extraordinary talents.
 Count Robinson’s father in All My Sons as one of the actor’s very best performances.
-Robinson has a couple of great scenes with Lancaster.

 Conclusions & Final Thoughts: